harishraisinghani/wise-python-workshop/part2.md

 Why do we use the log-return timeseries?

+Well say if we wanted to sum the returns over 5 intervals, will adding the relative returns over those 5 intervals give us the total return over the period?
+No - relative returns are not additive!

 1. *Log-returns* are additive and this makes it easy to sum up time-series data:

     >  $r(t_1) + r(t_2) = log(\frac {p(t_1)} {p(t_0)}) + log(\frac {p(t_2)} {p(t_1)}) = log(\frac {p(t_2)} {p(t_0)}) $